Menu

-Traditional Braces VS. Self-Ligating Braces
+Traditional Braces VS Self-Ligating Braces

 Shorter treatment times.
 Less appointments.
 Less need for extractions.
 How is this all possible?